Contact us on 01792 721 725 or ideas@urbanfoundry.co.uk

 Dr Ben Reynolds

-Ben is the founder and Director of Urban Foundry and oversees all our work.
+Ben is the founder and Director of Urban Foundry.
 He has a Doctorate (Swansea University, 2004) in the creative regeneration of cities and over 20 years experience in regeneration.
-He is a member of the Market Research Society, a Fellow of the Royal Society of the Arts, and he has been both an executive and a non-executive director of a number of social businesses and charitable organisations.
-Ben also served as a Commissioner for the Welsh Government’s Cooperatives and Mutuals Commission.
+He is Entrepreneur in Residence and Expert in Residence at Swansea University and is also a Big Ideas Wales Role Model for Welsh Government, through which he has visited numerous schools, FE and HE institutions as well as young people with the Kings’ Trust to talk about social entrepreneurialism and purpose-driven business.
+He is also a Certified Member of the Market Research Society, a Fellow of the Royal Society of the Arts, and he has been both an executive and a non-executive director of a number of social businesses and charitable organisations.